If you were wondering who is Martin Seligman, you will find the answer here.

-The idea behind the theory of learned helplessness is that animals can be conditioned to think that they have no control over the outcome of a situation that they are in—even when they actually do have the power to help themselves.
+The idea behind the theory of learned helplessness is that animals can be conditioned to think that they have no control over the outcome of a situation that they are in, even when they actually do have the power to help themselves.

 The PERMA Model

-Amongst the things he did during his work with the soldiers, Seligman created the PERMA model as a template to explore optimal human functioning and happiness.
+In his work with the soldiers, Seligman created the PERMA model as a template to explore optimal human functioning and happiness.